CezaryZal/LanguageMemo/README.md

 The application allows learning any language at any level of difficulty, due to the fact that the user creates a database of word/sentences.

->The project is an alpha (pre-beta) version – basic functionality works, but still requires a number of modifications.
+>The project is a beta version – main functionality works.

 At the moment, the application is for personal use, but **will be expanded soon** with additional options (main ideas are listed at the end of the document in To do list)